sreeo/django-kafka-faust/README.md

 -  Run `docker-compose -f local.yml up django kafka_consumer` to start the django and kafka consumer services.

+- If you are running this for the first time, you might have to wait for the kafka service to start before initialising the django and kafka consumer containers.
+If the kafka service is not up, the django and consumer will crash.

 ### API
 An API has been exposed which consumes data and publishes a message to the kafka service.
 The consumer will read and persist the body to the DB.